 Having identified the relevant Call and deadline, it is then necessary to carefully identify the funding instrument that is open (Grant for Research and Innovation; Grant for Innovation or Support and Coordination Actions) and download the correct proposal template from the Participants portal.
-Miriam has outlined the specific activities that can be funded under each instrument.
+Miriam outlined the specific activities that can be funded under each instrument focusing primarily on Innovation Actions, which are the funding instrument available under the ICT-39-2017 Call.